fbrei/presentation/README.md

-# presentation
+# Template for my presentations

-LaTeX template I use for presentations
+This is the template I use for presentations.
+Feel free to copy and comment.